Głogów Małopolski: History

 In the 19th century, Głogów remained a local center of commerce and administration, with a court, a post office, notary public, pharmacy and a school.
 The residents of the town actively supported patriotic movements, with some of them joining the November Uprising and the January Uprising, which took place in the Russian-controlled Congress Poland.
 Most of the buildings were made of wood, which resulted in frequent fires.
 To prevent them, the Firefigter Volunteers was created in 1878.
 In 1903, local office of the Gymnastic Association Sokol was opened here, and its members later joined the Polish Legions of Józef Piłsudski.
 In the Second Polish Republic, Głogów belonged to Lwow Voivodeship, and in the late 1930s, with the Central Industrial Area, the town's importance was reduced at the expense of the quickly growing Rzeszow.
 As a result, Głogów turned into Rzeszow's commuter town.

 During World War II, local Jewish population was exterminated by the Germans in the Holocaust.
 Some 5,000 people, both Poles and Polish Jews, were murdered in a forest, located between Głogów and Rzeszow.
 In the night of February 22/23, the town was captured by a local Armia Ludowa unit, and in a skirmish, the town hall was burned.
-As a reprisal, the Gestapo later shot 6 hostages.
+As a reprisal, the Gestapo later shot six hostages.
 The town was captured by the Red Army on July 30, 1944.

-Soon after the war, when the ancient Silesian city of Głogów was annexed by the People's Republic of Poland, the adjective “Małopolski” (Lesser Polish) was added to the town's name, to distinguish it from the Silesian city.
+Soon after the war, when the ancient Silesian city of Głogów became again part of Poland, the adjective “Małopolski” (Lesser Polish) was added to the town's name, to distinguish it from the larger Silesian city.
 In 1950, electrification of the town was completed, and in 1960, Głogów Małopolski received rail connection with Rzeszow.